 We want to make sure that all of our content is easy to consume for both customers and Google bots.
 What questions can you ask as you begin to organize your content silos?
 Here are four ways and issues you should always have in the back of your head as you build out content silos.

-- What subject themes or ranking as in going into Google Analytics or doing online research?
+- What subject themes are ranking as in Google Analytics?
 We’ve done a couple of other videos that I’ll link in the description about how to find this information online with competitive analysis, but seeing what themes are ranking within each other.

 - How can you organize content to be grouped based on similarities?
 The best way to achieve this is to think about what subject themes are relevant, but you should do this with surveys and customer interviews.
 Since you’re opening a business for camping gear in this example, you should have a good idea of what campers need and want, optimize your content around what users are searching for it